Moments in time

 Financing railways and tramways

 From the mid-nineteenth century another association developed through the provision of finance for the construction of Russia's first railways.
 This new transportation system formed the keystone of a modern industrialising economy.
 Railways were, however, vastly expensive to build and could often only be financed by borrowing in the international markets.
 This was achieved through issues of Russian government bonds, the proceeds of which were lent on to railway companies.
 Or through the issue of government-guaranteed bonds by the railway companies.
 Barings was first involved in financing Russia's railways in 1850.
 Bonds were issued to finance the construction of part of the St Petersburg to Moscow Railway.
 From 1857 Barings became involved in a massive scheme to finance the construction of over 1,000 miles of railway line to create Russia's first railway network.
 Barings was also involved in the financing of the development of the city of Moscow.
 In 1908 the firm led a bond issue to finance various projects including the construction of tramways.
-Barings' association city-of-moscow with Imperial Russia ended with the Russian Revolution in 1917.
+Barings' association with Imperial Russia ended with the Russian Revolution in 1917.
 The Imperial Russian government's accounts in Barings' books were then frozen and remained so until 1986 when the British and Sovjet governments reached agreement on the settlement of mutual claims.

 Expertise in emerging markets